Dvd848/CTFs/2018_picoCTF/be-quick-or-be-dead-2.md

 781077913
 ```

-Since patching with Radare2 in write mode is giving me incorrect result for an unknown reason, we'll patch with dd.
+Since patching with Radare2 in write mode is giving me incorrect results for an unknown reason, we'll patch with dd.

 First, we need to find the exact place to patch. `get_key` makes most sense:
 ```assembly